-Attri butes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) Extent and distribution of the feature Extent of the feature within the site Maintain the total extent of the feature to 335.53 hectares There should be no measurable reduction (excluding any trivial loss) in the extent and area of this feature, and in some cases, the full extent of the feature may need to be restored.
+Attri butes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) Extent and distribution of the feature Extent of the feature within the site Maintain the total extent of the feature to 94.3 hectares.
+There should be no measurable reduction (excluding any trivial loss) in the extent and area of this feature, and in some cases, the full extent of the feature may need to be restored.
 The baseline-value of extent given has been generated using data gathered from the listed site-based surveys.
 Area measurements given may be approximate depending on the methods, age and accuracy of data collection, and as a result this value may be updated in future to reflect more accurate information.
-The extent of an Annex I habitat feature covers the sum extent of all of the component vegetation communities present and may include transitions and mosaics with other closely- associated habitat features.
+The extent of an Annex I habitat feature covers the sum extent of all of the component vegetation communities present and may include transitions and mosaics with other closely-associated habitat features.
 Where a feature is susceptible to natural dynamic processes, there may be acceptable variations in its extent through natural fluctuations.
 Where a reduction in the extent of a feature is considered necessary to meet the Conservation Objective for another Annex I feature, Natural England will advise on this on a case-by-case basis.
 For this feature tree roots (particularly of veteran trees) can extend a considerable distance beyond the boundary of the site - they can be impacted by soil compaction (such as caused by vehicles or construction works); agricultural operations or other soil disturbance (like trenches); and agro chemicals or other chemicals which get into the soil.
-Any loss of woodland/wood-pasture area - whether at the edge or in the middle of a site will reduce the core area where wood- pasture conditions are found - these support significant assemblages of species dependent on woodland conditions (e.g lichens and bryophytes - being one example).
+Any loss of woodland area - whether at the edge or in the middle of a site will reduce the core woodland area where woodland conditions are found - these support significant assemblages of species dependent on woodland conditions (e.g. lichens and bryophytes - being one example).
 Loss of any woodland area which fragments a site into different parts will clearly disturb the movement of species between the remaining parts of the woodland.
-Natural England (2013) Definition of Favourable Condition - Wormley-Hoddesdonpark Woods North SSSI Natural England (2013) Definition of Favourable Condition - Wormley-Hoddesdonpark Woods South SSSI Extent and Spatial Maintain the distribution and A contraction in the range, or geographic spread, of the feature
+The target area comprises the combined area of the feature as set out in the Definitions of Favourable Condition for the English Nature.
+2006.
+Definition of Favourable Condition - Swindale Wood SSSI (Available from Natural England on request) Natural England.
+2008.
+Definition of Favourable Condition - Helbeck Wood SSSI (Available from Natural England on request) Natural England.
+2008.
+Digitised Phase 2 Habitat maps of Helbeck Wood 2008 and Swindale Wood 2005.
+Phase 2 Habitat maps from English Nature 1984.
+Available from Natural England.